-Lease payments included in the measurement of the lease liability are made up of fixed payments included in the lease agreement and together with any in-substance fixed payments.
+Lease payments included in the measurement of the lease liability are made up of fixed payments included in the lease agreement.

 Subsequent to initial measurement, the liability will be reduced for payments made and increased for interest.
-It is remeasured to reflect any reassessment or modification, or if there are changes in in-substance fixed payments.

 When the lease liability is remeasured, the corresponding adjustment is reflected in the right-of-use asset, or profit and loss if the right-of-use asset is already reduced to zero.